kingscode/vuetify-resource/README.md

 ```
 /**
- * defaultRowsPerPage
+ * rowsPerPage
- * The number of how many rows their will been showed at start
+ * The number of rows
  *
  * @return string
  */